IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 indicates that no more data will be sent.

-The available space field is in little-endian byte order; it indicates how many bytes of payload data can be received without risk of dropping packets.
+The available space field is in little-endian byte order; it indicates how many octets of payload data can be received without risk of dropping packets.

-The receive counter field is in little-endian byte order; it indicates how many bytes of payload data have been received.
+The receive counter field is in little-endian byte order; it indicates how many octets of payload data have been received.

 ## LINKTYPE_WATTSTOPPER_DLM